-- In yet other versions, the fish would ask what the fisherman's wish is, and fisherman would say he wished his wife would be happy, to which the fish would make the wife happy with what she already has.
+- In some adaptations, the fish asks what the fisherman's wish is, and the fisherman says he wishes his wife would be happy, upon which the fish makes the wife happy with what she already has.

-- A God Am I: The fisherman's wife ultimately wishes for this.
+- Godhood Seeker: The fisherman's wife ultimately wishes for this.

 - Henpecked Husband: The fisherman never gets a say in any of the wishes.
 He doesn't even want anything from the fish.